curiohoiho/mobx-study/src/utils/_design_notes.md

-# Notes on the porting of the '/ts' folder
+# Notes on the porting of the '/src/utils' folder

 current file working on: utils.ts

 current status of porting this folder: just starting

-most recent sync from original: commit 7a51700 Dec 15, 2016 previous sync:
+most recent sync from original: Dec 15, 2016 previous sync:

 #  This first list shows source files ported, listed in order ported, as there are dependencies among them:

-- utils.ts -
+- utils.ts - completed
-a few words here

-- dom.spec.js - not ported, as there isn't really anything there now
+- decorators.ts - started

+- iterable.ts

+-  simpleeventemitter.ts

 # This 2nd list gives notes on all the files, listed alphabetically by file:

-## utils.ts - 0% complete
+## utils.ts - 100% complete
 - check the to-dos

 Dependencies:

+/core/globalstate.ts

 Circular dependencies:

-- ./GridOptionsWrapper
-- ./entities/column
-- ./entities/rowNode
+- /types/observablearray.ts

 Waiting on:

+/core/globalstate.ts
+/types/observablearray.ts

 # to-dos & notes

-1. check the todo's in index.ts - nothing major right now.
+1.